 Most Popular Types Of Durians

-There are different types of durians out there, all with their unique taste and smooth texture.
+Not many durian lovers out there are aware of the health benefits of durian.
 However, some durian fruits are more popular and easier to obtain, including the following:

 1. D24 Durian